Uniswap/web3-react/README.md

 ## Quickstart

+### 1. Install

-Install the npm package:
+First, get the npm package:

 ```bash
 npm install web3-react
 ```

+### 2. Connectors
+Next, decide how you want users to interact with your dApp.
+This could be as simple as .
+Pick your connectors

+Connect

 Web3 React exports 3 objects:

 1. `Web3Provider` (default export)
-  - A Component wrapping the `Web3Context` Provider that ensure children can access the `Web3Context`. `Web3Provider` takes [5 optional props](#1-web3provider-props).
+  - A Component wrapping the `Web3Context` Provider that ensure children can access the `Web3Context`. `Web3Provider` takes [4 optional props](#1-web3provider-props).

 1. `Web3Consumer` (named export)
   - A Component wrapping the `Web3Context` Consumer that enables children to access the `Web3Context` via a render prop. `Web3Consumer` takes [2 optional props](#2-web3consumer-props).